There’s a Disturbance in the Force

-If we believe there is an energy that permeates the world and enters into each life than the virus has zapped that power whether or not you’re home or outside.
+If we believe there is an energy that permeates the world and enters into each life than the virus has zapped that power whether you’re home or outside.

 There is to put it quite simply a disturbance in the force, young Skywalker and everyone feels the interruption.

-Of course I’m not the first to speak about life forces and energy and I’m sure I can’t possibly explain it all as well as Master Yoda, but I’m actually witnessing the effects with my own eyes.
-I’m guessing that is something none of us has noticed before.
+Of course I’m not the first to speak about life forces and energy and certain I can’t possibly explain it as well as Master Yoda, but I’m actually witnessing the effects with my own eyes.
+I’m guessing this is something none of us has noticed before.

-How many times have you felt something uplifting while just walking down a street looking in windows, how satisfying it was driving a new car on a gorgeous spring day, listening to music and simply enjoying your freedom?
-Or is it that happy feeling holiday shopping in the mall when everyone is rushing from store to store intent on finding the perfect gift?
+How many times have you felt something uplifting while just walking down a street looking in windows, or how satisfying it was driving a new car on a gorgeous spring day, listening to music and simply enjoying your freedom?
+It could be that happy feeling holiday shopping in the mall when everyone is rushing from store to store intent on finding the perfect gift?

-Perhaps sitting by the ocean and wiggling your toes in the wet sand on a cool autumn day when the beach is quiet and the waves are your only company that you feel alive and at peace.
+Perhaps it is when sitting by the ocean and wiggling your toes in the wet sand on a cool autumn day when the beach is quiet and the waves are your only company that you feel alive and at peace.

-These small moments that don’t amount to anything earth shaking like creating world peace, cleansing the oceans or curing cancer seem all you need.
+These small moments that don’t amount to anything earth shaking like creating world peace, cleansing the oceans or curing cancer seem at times all we need.

 There is satisfaction in being part of a world that is in motion, absorbing the essence of life in those around you.
 The unique connection each human being creates by simply existing in the universe, feeling and contributing to the energy.

-This is what COVID has taken from us.
-This is the frustration and hopelessness humans feel when they are captive and lose their sense of community.
+This is something else COVID has given us.
+The frustration and hopelessness humans feel when they are captive and lose their sense of community.

-Going for a walk, taking a drive or visiting with friends seems as though it’s making things better, and perhaps for a time it works.
-Still it’s a band-aid on a massive wound and that’s why despite how hard we try we can’t stop the bleeding.
+Going for a walk, taking a drive or visiting with friends seems to make things better, and perhaps for a time it works.
+Still it’s merely a band-aid on a massive wound and why despite how hard we try we can’t stop the bleeding.